coreos/docs/os/booting-on-virtualbox.md

   </div>
 </div>

-After the script is finished successfully, will be available at the specified destination location the CoreOS image or at current location.
+After the script is finished successfully, will be available at the specified destination location the Container Linux image or at current location.
 The file name will be something like:

 ```
 coreos_production_stable.vdi